-· Senior Vice-President and Chief Financial Officer
+• Senior Vice-President and Chief Financial Officer

-Mr. Banfill is the Senior Vice-President and Chief Financial Officer of the Corporation and is also the Senior Vice-President, Finance of Brookfield GP, the general partner of Brookfield LP, which provides certain administrative services to the Corporation as described under "Arrangements with Brookfield LP".
+Mr. Banfill is the Senior Vice-President and Chief Financial Officer of the Corporation, the Senior Vice-President, Finance, of Brookfield GP, the general partner of Brookfield LP, which provides certain administrative services to the Corporation as described under "Arrangements with Brookfield LP" and Vice-President and Chief Financial Officer of Acadian Timber GP.
 Mr. Banfill joined Brookfield in 2003 as part of a team responsible for acquiring and restructuring integrated wood product companies with significant timberland holdings.
 As part of this role, Mr. Banfill served as Chief Financial Officer of Cascadia Forest Products until its sale to Western Forest Products in April 2006.
 Mr. Banfill now has overall responsibility for the accounting and finance function of all timberlands operations managed by Brookfield.
 Prior to joining Brookfield, Mr. Banfill provided IT consulting services to various organizations and was employed for more than 12 years with West Fraser Timber, primarily in the role of Controller for West Fraser Timber's Solid Wood Operations group.
 He is a Certified General Accountant with over 25 years of experience in the forest industry.
-Mr. Banfill is a resident of Delta, British Columbia.
+Mr. Banfill is a resident of Delta, British Columbia, Canada.